matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-verify.md

 [@matterlabs/hardhat-zksync-verify](https://www.npmjs.com/package/@matterlabs/hardhat-zksync-verify)

 The plugin is used in conjunction with [@nomiclabs/hardhat-etherscan](https://www.npmjs.com/package/@nomiclabs/hardhat-etherscan) and it supports backward compatibility with that plugin.
-To use it, you have to install both plugins and then import `@matterlabs/hardhat-zksync-verify` in the hardhat.config.ts file.
+To use it, install both plugins and then import `@matterlabs/hardhat-zksync-verify` in the `hardhat.config.ts` file.

 ::: code-tabs